Bonnyrigg House: Heritage listing

 As at 9 February 2012, Bonnyrigg House is thought to be the oldest standing building in the City of Fairfield (1826).
 It has architectural and aesthetic significance as a rare surviving example of Colonial Georgian architecture and is thought to have been designed by Colonial Architect Francis Greenway as the master's residence of the Male Orphan School complex.
 It has strong social and historical associations with the early 19th century Male Orphanage and School and the emergence of social welfare in Australia.
 It is also important for its association with James Busby, a pioneer of the Australian wine industry.

 The house is the only remaining standing structure of the first male orphan school complex in Australia, apparently designed by Alexander Kinghorne, and the only complete example of his building design.
 Kinghorne was a civil engineer whose name has been briefly connected with colonial institutional building programmes at this time (1826).

 The site has associations with James Busby and the development of the Australian wine industry.
 Busby was appointed to teach viticulture to boys at the Orphan School in 1825 and planted a vineyard here in 1825.
 While not the first to import or grow vines, Busby was the prophet of the Australian wine industry, publishing the first book (1825, Sydney) in Australia on wine growing and making, donating a huge private collection of European grape varieties to the Botanic Gardens, Sydney in 1833 (which was thence distributed across the state, to SA and Victoria), and responsible for the first plantings in the Hunter Valley in 1825.
 Wine from the Orphan School estate was exported receiving favourable mention in England in 1831. and Ramsden, E. James Busby, Prophet of Australian Viticulture, 1941).

-The area has historic and archaeological significance as the primary site of the first male orphan school in Australia from 1826-1840, during which time it was a sizable administrative and domestic establishment which functioned in conjunction with its agricultural estate, known as New Farm, located nearby.
+The area has historic and archaeological significance as the primary site of the first male orphan school in Australia from 1826 to 1840, during which time it was a sizable administrative and domestic establishment which functioned in conjunction with its agricultural estate, known as New Farm, located nearby.

 The orphanage, important in the development of social welfare in Australia, represents one of the earliest attempts at a combined welfare and training programme, due to the social and educational policies of the institution's administrators.

 The institution was closely associated with prominent colonial figures, including Samuel Marsden, Archdeacon Scott, Reverend Cartwright, Governor Macquarie and James Busby.

 The site has identified structural remains and other evidence of occupation which is attributed to the orphanage period.
 It has potential archaeological significance, with potential to provide information on the functions, layout and activities of the orphanage and its growth and decline.

 Bonnyrigg House was listed on the New South Wales State Heritage Register on 2 April 1999 having satisfied the following criteria.

 The place is important in demonstrating the course, or pattern, of cultural or natural history in New South Wales.